rubensolozabal/TFBind/README.md

 ### Zero-Shot Prediction of chemical modifications

 This notebook extends the linear regression baseline for zero-shot prediction on chemical modifications.
-Follow the same steps as the standard linear notebook; it automatically trains on unmodified (`Category == "none"`) samples and evaluates on modified categories.